sphinx-contrib/doxylink/doc/index.rst

 .. todo::

-    Add unit tests for things in doxylink.py

     Parallelise the calls to normalise() in parse_tag_file() using multiprocessing.
     Set up a pool of processes and pass in a queue of strings.
     Non-function calls will be done in the same way as present.
     For function calls, build up the information into a list of tuples, convert it into an appropriate Queue format and run it.
     Maybe even a multiprocessing.Pool.map could do the job.

-:copyright: Copyright 2017 by Matt Williams
+:copyright: Copyright 2022 by Matt Williams
 :license: BSD, see LICENSE for details.